MyStarInYourSky/ansible-role-zerotier/README.md

 ### `zerotier_network_id`

-This is the ID of the zerotier network the node is to join
+This is the ID of the ZeroTier network the node is to join

 ### `zerotier_api_key`

-This is the API key used for your zerotier account.
+This is the API key used for your ZeroTier account.
 Can be retrieved from ZeroTier Central -> Account -> New Token

 ### `zerotier_config`